real-zephex/Dramalama/README.md

 For the proxies, you need to include the `/?url=` parameter in the end.

 Basically, you will have a very hard time hosting this site on your own.
-I am not actively developing it as I don't own a laptop or a personal machine (I am pushing these changes from a public computer) so I cannot gurantee any support of any kind.

 Thank you for your understanding